sacgr/NicoGoldFarmGuid/README.md

 ## To Fixe
 - Fix the charts
 - Add photos
-- update the formating fore of the QnA
+- update the formating one build instuctions
 - clerefy placmet instructions